bcgov/aps-infra-platform/documentation/style-guide.md

 When you refer to an API object, use [UpperCamelCase](https://en.wikipedia.org/wiki/Camel_case), also known as Pascal case.
-You will see the same formatting in the [API Reference](https://api.gov.bc.ca/ds/api/v2/console/#model-BatchResult).

 | Do | Don't |
 | -- | -----|